-Dimensions variable Collection of the artist

-Sudden Nature is a project about the uneasy relationship between Man and Nature, and how this inescapable relation often oscillates between nurturing and destruction.
+The Possibility of Knowing | 2013 Photography installation Dimensions variable Collection of the Artist Image courtesy of the Earth Observatory of Singapore (EOS) LEVEL 3 ISAAC KERLOW Sudden Nature is a project about the uneasy relationship between Man and Nature, and how this inescapable relation often oscillates between nurturing and destruction.
 The project includes a variety of media ranging from visual artworks and stenciled text to interactive installations with image and sound.
 The Dialog of Monologs audio installation, for example, uses ultrasonic sensors to trigger statements by Man and Nature about each other.
 Stenciled on the wall above the sensors are words describing some of the destructive actions typical of natural hazards.
 The typographic style of these words is inspired by the multi-lingual signs that are common in construction sites throughout Singapore, where English, Chinese, Malay, and Tamil are de facto languages.
 The interactive installation I think he loves me invites the viewer to interrupt a video loop that presents a metaphor for the human destruction of nature.
 Kerlow was inspired by conversations with survivors of natural disasters in communities throughout Southeast Asia, which have endured for centuries earthquakes, tsunamis, volcanic eruptions and lahars.
 Their experiences of shock, loss and recovery are overwhelming emotions that most humans do not encounter in the course of a lifetime, and these are reflected in how some of the disaster survivors were explicit about their feelings while others would let their silence speak for itself.